Skip to main content

 (3) Resolving questions of legal guardianship;

-(4) Improving program administration and client satisfaction through surveys and other processes;
+(4) Improving program administration and client satisfaction;

 (5) Reissuing lost or damaged warrants.